Self-Compassion Program

 Enroll in the Year of Compassion

 Three Courses Across a Year.
 Join a year-long program on compassion for self and others.
-Three courses and a retreat, includes Mindful Self-Compassion, Fierce Self-Compassion, and Self-Compassion for Shame.
+Three courses: Mindful Self-Compassion, Fierce Self-Compassion, and Self-Compassion for Shame.
 Classes meet for one (1) hour weekly, providing a steady, supportive structure.
-Savings for the three courses purchased together range from $294 to nearly $800.

 Learn More about the Year of Compassion